-Explore our favourite Cornish beaches
+The Stein Guide: Our favourite Cornish beaches

-Cornwall has over 300 beaches, from long sandy bays to secluded coves, with romantic names like Prussia and Lamorna, Too many to list in full, so we’ve selected just a few of our personal favourites spread around the Cornish coast here:
+Cornwall has over 300 beaches, from long sandy bays to secluded coves, with romantic names like Prussia and Lamorna, too many to list in full, so we’ve selected just a few of our personal favourites spread around the Cornish coast here:

 St Merryn’s Seven Bays

-The Seven Bats are a collection of sandy beaches, all within walking distance of each other near the village of St Merryn (home of our pub, The Cornish Arms), just three miles from Padstow.
+The Seven Bays are a collection of sandy beaches, all within walking distance of each other near the village of St Merryn (home of our pub, The Cornish Arms), just three miles from Padstow.
 The bays start with Porthcothan, nearest to Newquay, then Treyarnon, Constantine, and Booby’s, around Trevose Head to Mother Ivey’s, Harlyn finishing with Trevone Bay, closest to Padstow.
 All are dog friendly year round except for Trevone which has a seasonal ban from Easter to the beginning of October.

 Parking is limited here, but on the plus side, it means you’re more likely to have the beach all to yourselves.
 Walk down the valley, accessible only at low tide.
-With a nit of a climb down from the rocks, this gives you beautiful views across to Port Issac.
+With a bit of a climb down from the rocks, this gives you beautiful views across to Port Issac.
 Walk to the northern end of the beach to see waterfall cascading down but keep an eye to ensure you don’t get cut off.

 Porth Joke Beach